 M1 is a finance super app.
 It offers a variety of brokerage account options.
 The brokerage accounts operate around a pie concept.

 My pie is made up of slices.
-A slice can be an individual slice or a curated portfolio, for example.
+For example, a slice can be an individual slice or a curated portfolio.

 I can build multiple pies built around different themes.
 M1 executes trades automatically during a single daily trade window.

 M1 also has a checking account and margin borrowing.
-A credit card offers up to 10 percent in cash rewards.
-The rewards are automatically used to fund my portfolio.
+A credit card offers up to 10 percent in cash rewards, which are automatically used to fund my portfolio.

 See Related: Best Banks for Low-Income Earners

-- The first step is to sign up through M1, using your email and a password.
+- First, sign up through M1 using your email and a password.
 You also provide your social security number, date of birth, and other identification information.

-- Next, the application asked me about my investment style, including how long I wanted to hold my investments, how much I earned, and how much investment experience I have.
+- Next, the application asked me about my investment style, including how long I wanted to hold my investments, how much I earned, and how much investment experience I had.

 - The next screen asks me to connect with my financial institution to set up a deposit to fund the account.

 - The app then sent me to an overview page that asked me to scan and send a copy of my driver’s license as an additional security measure.
-The overview page also tells me that once I deposit at least $100 I can trade cryptocurrency.
+The overview page also tells me that I can trade cryptocurrency once I deposit at least $100.

 - To start investing, I need to build my portfolio.
 I receive a screen to build my portfolio and click on choose securities.
 The app directs me to a screen with tabs on the left for stocks, bonds, my pies, and expert (or curated) pies.